Burwell Jones: US Masters swimming

 After his move to Sarasota, Florida, in 1965, he swam first with Suncoast Masters and then Sarasota YMCA Sharks Masters.
 Jones observed that as far as the age for peak athletic performances are concerned, "It seems...there isn't a set peak.
 Instead it might be a plateau.
 It seems conceivable that this plateau could last from 18 to 50 or 60."
 Considering Jones's times in Master's swimming through his 70's, his observations seemed to have merit.
 Many of his Master's swim times, at least in his early years in his 40's nearly equaled his best collegiate times.

-Significantly, he was highly instrumental in the creation of U.S. Masters Swimming in 1970, and was an exceptional age group swimmer, beginning to compete in 1971.
-He took Masters National Championships 110 times, held 145 total Master's national age group records, and won five FINA Masters World Championships.
-With his help in starting U.S. Masters, and his long list of records, he was inducted into the Masters International Swimming Hall of Fame in 2005.
+He was involved in the establishment of U.S. Masters Swimming in 1970, and began competing in masters swimming in 1971.
+He won 110 Masters National Championships 110 times, and set 145 total Master's national age group records, and won five FINA Masters World Championships.
+He was inducted into the Masters International Swimming Hall of Fame in 2005.

 In June 1973, at age 40, he broke five age group records at the AAU Long Course Meet, and set a National age group record in the 100 freestyle of 1:00.6.
 In May, 1974, he swam a few events close to his earliest records at the AAU National Short Course Championships at Fort Lauderdale's Hall of Fame Pool, which included breaking his own record in the 200 IM with a time of 2:15.3, and swimming only one second off his previous year's time in the 200-yard freestyle.